pauleveritt/pycharm_companion/docs/tutorials/react_typescript/project_setup/index.rst

 ===============

 Before anything can happen, you have to install NodeJS on your system.
-Then, you have to install :ref:`technology-cra` either "globally" or somewhere that you can point the IDE to.
+Then, you have to install :ref:`kbbtechnology-cra` either "globally" or somewhere that you can point the IDE to.

-PyCharm Professional integrates with :ref:`technology-cra` to generate the new project.
+PyCharm Professional integrates with :ref:`kbbtechnology-cra` to generate the new project.
 The IDE lets you pass an argument to the generator for the extra script to use.
-We want to use ``react-scripts-ts``, a mature "fork" of :ref:`technology-cra` which changes the output to be React+TypeScript.
+We want to use ``react-scripts-ts``, a mature "fork" of :ref:`kbbtechnology-cra` which changes the output to be React+TypeScript.

-If ``yarn`` is installed, :ref:`technology-cra` will choose it as the package manager and generate a yarn-oriented project.
+If ``yarn`` is installed, :ref:`kbbtechnology-cra` will choose it as the package manager and generate a yarn-oriented project.
 PyCharm Professional will respect that decision.